travis-infrastructure/terraform-stuff/README.md

 ## `travis-worker`

-The minimum inputs needed for a given travis-worker `./cloud-init` file are the corresponding file in `./envs` and the `travis-worker.sh.in` file.
+The minimum inputs needed for a given travis-worker `./cloud-init` file are the corresponding file in `./envs` and the `travis-worker.bash.in` file.
 The env file must be provided and should be line-separated environment variable declarations suitable for an `/etc/default/travis-worker` file.